Understanding Einstein’s Special Relativity Physics

 Disagreement on Simultaneity of events M and N between Abel and Bar

-Even worse, Abel and Bar can disagree on which of the two events might happen first.
+Even worse, Abel and Bar can disagree on which of two events might happen first.

 img_5857-1